hugoferreira/hugoferreira.github.com/_posts/2013-03-28-why-post-functional-programming-matters.markdown

 ### Reason N. 4 They really scale! ###

-"*The first 90% of the code accounts for the first 90% of the development time.
-The remaining 10% of the code accounts for the other 90% of the development time.*" -- Tim Cargill
+> The first 90% of the code accounts for the first 90% of the development time.
+The remaining 10% of the code accounts for the other 90% of the development time. -- Tim Cargill

 Software is more than just writing code.
 It's debugging code!
 And there's a root to all evil when it comes to debugging: *mutability*.
 I once spent hours of trying understand why a certain program ceased to function if I executed it step-by-step, but worked OK if I just jumped over the function.
 The problem?
 The debugger window was displaying the local variables and some good, well-intended soul, decided to override a getter to cache the result.
 And that specific getter function was crashing the application.